Krishnagiri: Tourism

 Most visitors come from Hosur, Bangalore, Dharmapuri, Vaniyambadi, Ambur and Chennai.
 The Krishnagiri Dam (Krishnagiri Reservoir Project Dam) was constructed in 1958 during the rule of the then Chief Minister Kamarajar and is near the town.
-Nearby, Sayed Basha hills has the fortress of the ruler, Tippu Sultan.
+Nearby, Krishnagiri hill has the fortress of the ruler, Krishnadevarayar.
 It is possible to treks to nearby hills and mountains as well as farm houses.
 The boat house is 8 km from the central bus stand, which also houses a children's park.
 There is a variety of ancient temples in the vicinity of Krishnagiri.
 Nearby Ramapuram is the site of a 500-year-old Rama Temple that draws many visitors.

 The museum in this District is known for traditional culture, art and architecture, heritage and historical background is a blessing in disguise, to spread the traditional and heritage, culture and art of Tamil Nadu and Krishnagiri District in particular.
 This museum has operated since 1993 AD, and is on Gandhi Salai in Krishnagiri.
 Historical monuments are preserved and exhibited here.
 It is not only a place of tourism but also a center of education.
 This museum collects the monuments, classifies and preserves them to conduct research on their historical worthiness.
-The Syed Basha Mountain is famous for two Sufi martyr saints who were slain in a battle long ago, every year on the Tenth of Shawwal (Islamic month) a celebration is held.
-Many people gather during this Urs festival with devotion and respect.
+The Krishnagiri Mountain is famous for its well preserved fortress of Vijayanagar emperors, which later came under the rule of British empire.